GlobalWebIndex/GWIQ-howto/README.md

 #### Technical Requirements
 - Each key is unique within a tag fire
 - Keys must be lowercase
-- Alphanumeric
+- Each key should be alphanumeric
-- No spaces
+- There should be no spaces in each key
-- No URL-encoded characters
+- There should be no URL-encoded characters in each key
 - Length Limit: 64 characters per key and per value

 When implementing the tags be sure to implement any of the key-value pairs you want to track.